Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

 Having explored the inertial effects on structural features of active polymers, we examine signatures of inertia on the dynamics.
 We start by investigating the polymer orientational dynamics.
 To this end, we compute the time auto-correlation function (TACF) of the end-to-end vector normalized by its mean-squared value in the steady-state limit $ \widehat{C}_{e}(t)=\lim_{t'\to \infty} \langle \vec{R}_{e}(t+t') \cdot \vec{R}_{e}(t') \rangle \big /\langle \vec{R}_e^2(t')\rangle $.
 As the total active force $\vec{F}^{a}$ is proportional to the end-to-end vector, $\vec{F}^{a}=\sum_{i=1}^{N} \vec{f}^a_i=\frac{f^a}{\ell} \vec{R}_{e} $, the relaxation time of $\widehat{C}_{e}$ is identical to persistence time of total active force.
 Fig.~\ref{fig:dynamic_corr}(a) shows $\widehat{C}_{e}$ at different activities for inertial and overdamped chains of length $N=500$.
-Although for large $f^{a^{*}}$, the $ \widehat{C}_{e}(t)$ of inertial chains exhibits a decay with oscillatory behavior, the overall relaxation timescales of $\widehat{C}_{e}(t)$ of the two kinds of dynamics are very similar in contrast to huge difference in their chain conformations.
-This trend suggests that we have a universal persistence time $\tau_e(N,f^a)$, which depends only on the strength of active force and the chain length.
-We find that the initial decay of $\widehat{C}_{e}(t)$ for both overdamped and underdamped polymers can be approximately described by an exponential function, see Fig.~S7 in~\cite{SI}.
-The extracted relaxation times $\tau_e^*$, shown in Fig.~\ref{fig:dynamic_corr}(b), follow similar to the scaling behavior reported for overdamped active polymers~\cite{Active_flexible}.
+Although for large $f^{a^{*}}$, the $ \widehat{C}_{e}(t)$ of inertial chains exhibits a decay with oscillatory behavior, the overall decorrelation timescales of $\widehat{C}_{e}(t)$ of the two kinds of dynamics are very similar in contrast to huge difference in their chain conformations.
+This trend suggests that we have a universal relaxation time $\tau_e(N,f^a)$, which only depends on the strength of active force and the chain length and is independent of the mass.
+We find that the initial decay of $\widehat{C}_{e}(t)$ for both overdamped and underdamped polymers can be approximately described by an exponential function, see Fig.~S2 in~\cite{SI}.
+The extracted relaxation times $\tau_e^*$, shown in Fig.~\ref{fig:dynamic_corr}(b), follow the scaling relation verifying that activity reduces relaxation time as $1/f^{a^{*}}$ and also dependence of relaxation time on chain length becomes linear which is weaker than $N^{1+2\nu}$ dependence for self-avoiding Rouse model~\cite{Barkema2014}.
+These findings are in agreement with reports of reference~\cite{Active_flexible} for overdamped active polymers.